-The abatement value is based on farm use assessed value as the alternative to riparian abatement.
+The abatement value is based on farm use assessed value, an alternative to riparian abatement.
 When land is specially assessed as farm, forest, or open space before riparian designation, any additional tax for a change in designation to riparian is abated.

-For the fiscal year ended June 30, 2020, Multnomah County Library District abated property taxes totaling \$2,300,467 under these programs:
+For the fiscal year end, the Multnomah County Library District abated property taxes under these programs: